How to prepare your home for a power outage

 - Power bank: Keep your mobile devices juiced up by investing in a power bank.
 These nifty gizmos are essentially external batteries that can be used to charge your devices.
 A 10,000 mAh power bank typically costs around $50 and is able to charge most modern smartphones two or three times.

 - Car charger: In case you don’t already have one, pick up a car charger for your phone.
-The Warehouse sells them for $8, and they’re great for keeping your devices charged while you’re on the move.
+They’re great for keeping your devices charged while you’re on the move.

 Health and safety